Neoshrimp/LBoL-Gameplay-mods/src/BanList/README.md

 ### Ban List

 Prevents certain cards from being found/created or from being upgraded.
+Extract `neo-Banlist.zip` at `BepInEx/plugins`.
+Make sure `BanList.dll` and `BanList.Yaml` are in the same directory.

 Banlist is customizable via `BanList.yaml`.
 The file should contain card one card id per line prefixed with `    - ` .
 Card name to id mapping can be found at `<GameDirectory>\LBoL_Data\StreamingAssets\Localization\en\Cards.yaml`.
 After modifying `BanList.yaml`, run the game and check `<GameDirectory>\BepInEx\LogOutput.log` for any potential yaml errors.